markteicher/Tenable-OT-Exposure-Utilities/README.md

 How enums actually constrain valid queries

-How permissions and capabilities gate fields
+How permissions and capabilities gate fields are implemented

 How vendor-specific modeling choices work